Rebuilding Life : Rehabilitating Homes for Returning Families

 The Need on the Ground

-In partnership with the Ministry of Social Affairs, our teams are working to identify priority homes for rehabilitation, focusing especially on vulnerable families and internally displaced persons (IDPs) eager to return to their communities.
+In partnership with the Ministry of Social Affairs and Labor, our teams are working to identify priority homes and schools for rehabilitation, with a particular focus on vulnerable families and internally displaced persons eager to return to their communities.

 Goal: Restore 1000 homes